 Our Project features a summary of members' Results (displaying maternal ancestor information, plus HVR1/HVR2 results) and a mapping tool.
-On the Results page, members are grouped according to either their specific subclade (whenever possible) or by another relevant category.
-On this page, it is interesting to see the names and origins of our members' earliest known direct maternal ancestors.
+On the Results page, members are grouped according to either their most refined subclade (whenever possible) or by another relevant category.
+This page also includes the names and other information about our members' earliest known direct maternal ancestors (as entered in their FTDNA account).
 The Mapping tool allows you to view the earliest known origins on a world map.
 You can select options to view "All" or any subgroup of haplogroup I on the map.
 This feature gives indications of where various subclades have migrated and settled.
 As our Project grows, this feature will become increasingly meaningful.

 There are now much LOWER PRICES for the FULL-SEQUENCE mtDNA Test!
-This test is also known as the FMS and Mega.
+This test is also known as the FMS or Mega (upgrade).
 It includes the entire mtDNA genome and is the ultimate mtDNA test you can ever get.
-For all of you who've tested both HVR1 and HVR2, it will cost only $159 to upgrade to the Mega test!
+Taking the full-sequence test is the only way to determine your most refined subclade and where you fit on the mtDNA tree.
+For all of you who've already tested both HVR1 and HVR2, it will cost only $159 to upgrade to the Mega test.
 For those who have had just HVRI testing, it will cost $169.
 (And for those who are just now looking at an mtDNA test, it will cost $199 to go straight to the full-sequence test.)
 After years of seeing the price of the FMS gradually drop from the heights, it's finally becoming really affordable.
 This is a great chance to learn more about your mtDNA.
 With this, we will be able to make much more accurate assessments of who is related, and which subclade you belong to.

 In the upper left of this web page, you can use the drop-down menu for "About This Group," to access additional pages ("Goals," "News," & "Results") with more information about Haplogroup I and the Project.
 For your convenience, here are direct links to these informative pages: